Saturday, March 9, 2024

 Remove filets from the refrigerator 30 minutes before cooking.

-Place them on a board and remove any excess fat.
+Place them on a board and pat them dry with a paper towel.

 Preheat your oven to 425 degress F.